ananyakesarwani/BCG_Assignment/README.md

 ### Runbook
 Clone the repo and follow these steps:
+1. Execute `pip install [package-name]` if requirements not satisfied.
-1. Go to the Project Directory: `$ cd BCG_Assignment`
+2. Go to the Project Directory: `$ cd BCG_Assignment`
-2. On terminal, run `$ make build`.
+3. On terminal, run `$ make build`.
 This will build the project to run via spark-submit.
 In this process a new folder with name "app" is created, and the code artefacts are copied into it.
-3. `$ cd app && spark-submit --master "local[*]" --py-files src.zip --files config.yaml main.py && cd ..`
+4. `$ cd app && spark-submit --master "local[*]" --py-files src.zip --files config.yaml main.py && cd ..`
-4. After Execution result are obtained in the form of CSV from Output folder.
-Every analysis is stored in separate folder with names starting Result[Analysis Number]
+5. After Execution result are obtained in the form of CSV from `Output` folder.
+Every analysis is stored in separate folder with names starting `Result[Analysis Number]`